A New Treatment Can Relieve Food Allergies, But Few Doctors Offer It

 Yet for many, to be able to tolerate even one or two whole peanuts without symptoms is life-changing.
 "It provides that additional margin of safety," says Dr. Brian Vickery, an allergist-immunologist at Emory University.
 "By undergoing this type of treatment, they can move around in the world with more peace of mind."

-Vickery was the lead author on a paper published November 2018 in the New England Journal of Medicine, which described encouraging results from a placebo-controlled study of peanut protein capsules developed by Aimmune Therapeutics.
-While it's possible for clinicians to offer the treatment simply with commercially-available peanut flour, Aimmune's product, AR101, offers a standardized dose suitable for rigorous study and FDA approval.
+Vickery was the lead author of a paper published in November 2018 in the New England Journal of Medicine that described encouraging results from a placebo-controlled study of peanut protein capsules developed by Aimmune Therapeutics.
+While it's possible for clinicians to offer the treatment simply with commercially available peanut flour, Aimmune's product, AR101, offers a standardized dose suitable for rigorous study and FDA approval.

 DBV Technologies of Montrouge, France, is developing another form of immunotherapy that delivers peanut protein to the immune system through a small skin patch.
-The company plans to re-submit a licensing application for this product, Viaskin Peanut, in response to the FDA's request for more data on manufacturing procedures and quality controls.
+The company plans to resubmit a licensing application for this product, Viaskin Peanut, in response to the FDA's request for more data on manufacturing procedures and quality controls.

 While these products work their way toward approval, the vast majority of providers are not yet offering oral immunotherapy to their patients, except as part of a research trial.
 "Physicians are concerned that without FDA approval, if something goes wrong, they're going to be held liable," says Dr. Christina Ciaccio, a pediatric allergist at the University of Chicago Medicine.